Substra/substra-backend/substrabac/fixtures/chunantes/algos/7742aea2001ceb40e9ce8a37fa27237d5b2d1f574e06d48677af945cfdf42ec0/description.md

-# Algo for the balanced ISIC challenge
+# Algo for the balanced ISIC objective

 Set of one-vs-all logistic regression using sklearn (SGD classfier with loss=log)